-The POP Group Consists of the POP Banks, the POP Bank Centre itself and organisations under their control.
-The most significant companies within the POP Group are 18 POP Banks and Bonum Bank (a subsidiary of the POP Bank Centre).
-The number of the POP Banks decreased from 19 to 18 in May 2023 as a result of the merger between Jämijärven Osuuspankki and Kurikan Osuuspankki.
-The POP Bank Centre acts as the central institution as well as the representational, product development and supporting unit of the POP Group.
+The POP Bank Group Consists of the POP Banks, the POP Bank Centre itself and organisations under their control.
+The most significant companies within the POP Bank Group are 18 POP Banks and Bonum Bank (a subsidiary of the POP Bank Centre).
+The POP Bank Centre acts as the central institution as well as the representational, product development and supporting unit of the POP Bank Group.
 POP Mortgage Bank acts as a mortgage bank of the Group.
-More information on POP Group and the Amalgamation is presented under "Information on the POP Group and the Amalgamation".
+More information on the POP Bank Group and the Amalgamation is presented under "Information on the POP Bank Group and the Amalgamation".
 The Amalgamation of the POP Banks is a legal entity as defined in the Amalgamation Act.
 The member cooperative banks within the Amalgamation as well as Bonum Bank and POP Mortgage Bank have joint liability on the debts and commitments of each other.
 The Amalgamation consists of the central institution and its member cooperative banks and credit institutions as well as service companies of which the organisations of the amalgamation have over 50 per cent ownership.
 POP Holding Ltd is not a member of the Amalgamation and does not fall within its joint liability.